aritra-basu/test-automation/README.md

 2. The test repository folder is named as testrepo.
 <br/>2.1.
 Test cases sheet, named test_plan_<<test_plan_name>>, is placed within the folder test-library.
 Test cases to be executed should have the flag 'N' in the ALready Executed column.
 <br/>2.2.
-Object and data repository sheet, named object_data repository (which containis 2 sheets - Object-Repository which contains the required page objects to be interacted with and the Data-Repository contains the test data labels) is also placed with the test-library.
+Object and data repository sheet, named object_data repository (which contains 2 sheets - Object-Repository which contains the required page objects to be interacted with and the Data-Repository contains the test data labels) is also placed with the test-library.

 3. Once the test cases sheet is placed in the location, either right-click to run testng.xml as testng suite or right-click to run pom.xml with Maven test run configuration.